December 10, 1978: The day 19-year-old John McEnroe single-handedly crushed Great Britain in the Davis Cup final

 What exactly happened on that day?

 On this day, December 10, 1978, 19-year-old John McEnroe destroyed Buster Mottram, of Great Britain, 6-2, 6-2, 6-1 to give the United States its first Davis Cup title since 1972.
 The young left-hander, who had already routed John Lloyd on the opening day (6-1, 6-2, 6-2), did not even face a single break point in the final match.
 No one had ever gone through an entire Davis Cup final so easily, with McEnroe losing just 10 games in all.
-The level of tennis that he displayed over the weekend confirmed his ability to play his best tennis on the biggest stages, which would lead him to claim his first Grand Slam title the following year at the US Open.
+The level of tennis that he displayed over the weekend confirmed his ability to play his best tennis on the biggest stages, which would lead him to his first Grand Slam title the following year at the US Open.

 The people involved: John McEnroe and Buster Mottram

-- John McEnroe: the rising American star
+- John McEnroe: The rising American star

 John McEnroe, the left-hander from New York, stunned the tennis world since his first steps on the tour in 1977, when he showed up at Wimbledon as a 17-year-old amateur and made his way out of qualifying and went all the way to the semi-finals.
 “Mac” was very talented, his game being based on precision and touch on top of an iconic and lethal serve.
 In 1978, after claiming the NCAA title, he reached the semi-finals at the US Open, where he was defeated in straight sets by world No 1 Jimmy Connors (6-2, 6-2, 7-5).

 A few weeks later in Stockholm, McEnroe faced Swedish legend Bjorn Borg for the first time, and he won the first episode of an upcoming rivalry 6-3, 6-4.
 These results propelled him to world No 5.
-McEnroe was already known for his shocking on-court behaviour in the well-mannered world of tennis.
+McEnroe was also known for his shocking on-court behaviour in the well-mannered world of tennis.
 His constant quarreling with the officials made him infamous in a gentleman’s sport.

-- Buster Mottram, son of former Davis Cup player
+- Buster Mottram: Son of former Davis Cup player

-- Buster Mottram was born in England in 1955.
+Buster Mottram was born in England in 1955.
 After winning the junior event at Roland-Garros in 1972, he claimed the most important of his two career titles in Johannesburg in 1974, defeating Tom Okker in the final (6-4, 6-2).
 His best Grand Slam performance was a fourth round appearance, reached at the French Open in 1977 (defeated by defending champion Adriano Panatta 2-6, 4-6, 6-3, 6-4, 6-4).
-In 1978, his best result was a final in Munich, where he lost to Guillermo Vilas in straight sets (6-1, 6-3, 6-3), and in December he was ranked 30th in the world.
+In 1978, his best result was a final in Munich, where he lost to Guillermo Vilas in straight sets (6-1, 6-3, 6-3), and in December, he was ranked 30th in the world.

 The place: Mission Hills Country Club, California